arnolddevos/transducers/README.md

 A `Transducer[A, B]` is a function from `Reducer[A, S]` to `Reducer[B, S]` for any type `S`.
 Or, from another point of view, it transforms a sequence of `B` to a sequence of `A`.

 Note: A `Transducer` is not the same as a `map` operation.
-The input and output sequences may be different lengths and a given `B` will not necessarily correspond to a specific `B`.
+The input and output sequences may be different lengths and a given `B` will not necessarily correspond to a specific `A`.